 One of the most common risks of thigh lift surgery is wound healing complications.
 Since a thigh lift is commonly performed on patients who have undergone massive weight loss, I consider the potential decreased wound healing capabilities and medical comorbidities of these patients before performing surgery.
 It is important to ensure you are in good physical health and do not use nicotine to achieve an optimal outcome from a thigh lift.

 Some other complications of a thigh lift include wound separation, scarring, fluid collections in the treated area and in the extremities, skin laxity and deformity after surgery, and prolonged or chronic swelling.
-For these reasons, it is very important to have a thorough examination by a skilled plastic surgeon to ensure you are a good candidate for a thigh lift procedure.
+For these reasons, it is very important to have a thorough examination by a plastic surgeon to ensure you are a good candidate for a thigh lift procedure.

 Groin Scar Movement and Vaginal Spreading After a Thigh Lift